najib-r/odin-recipes/README.md

 # odin-recipes
 A basic recipe website

-Applying all the HTML skills learned so far in theodinproject
+Applying all the HTML and CSS skills learned so far in theodinproject